jeburks2/lci-slurm-25/18-slurm-dash/README.md

 ## Step 0: Ensure slurmrestd is fully configured

-In the JSP lab, slurmrestd was configured and setup to test jobs by adding the JWT authentication to slurm.conf.
+In a previous lab, slurmrestd was configured and setup to communicate with slurmctld by adding the JWT authentication to slurm.conf.
 However, we are missing a few configuration items to allow the slurmrestd to connect properly to slurmdbd.

-Ensure the following lines are present in `/etc/slurm/slurm.conf`:
+Add the following lines to `/etc/slurm/slurmdbd.conf`:

 ```bash
 AuthAltTypes=auth/jwt